ran-isenberg/aws-lambda-handler-cookbook/docs/index.md

 - How to write a SaaS-oriented CI/CD pipeline?
 What does it need to contain?
 - How do you handle observability, logging, tracing, metrics?
 - How do you handle testing?
-- What makes an AWS Lambda handler resilient, traceable, and easy to maintain?
-How do you write such a code?

 ## **The Solution**

-This project aims to reduce cognitive load and answer these questions for you by providing a skeleton Python Serverless service template

-that implements best practices for AWS Lambda, Serverless CI/CD, and AWS CDK in one template project.
+This project aims to reduce cognitive load and answer these questions for you by providing a skeleton Python Serverless service template that implements best practices for AWS Lambda, Serverless CI/CD, and AWS CDK in one template project.

 ### Serverless Service - The Order service